 In their review of the research, Drs.
 Neustaft and Pieczenik point out wide innate variations in requirements for certain nutrients, agreeing with the concept of biochemical individuality.
 This implies that to maintain health enough of one nutrient for one person is not enough for another person.
 You can find another review of “Biochemical Individuality” here – the key to understanding what shapes your health.

 If each of us is unique biochemically, how do you approach the individual?

 Is official, academic nutrition a fiction, focusing on standard theoretical metabolic pathways and diagrams that overlook the individual?
 No, they mostly mean well, but in their search for models and theories, they:

 - often overlook minerals and vitamins in their analysis,

 - tend to believe blindly in the calorie theory, and

 - may be improperly influenced by the sugar, grain, dairy, and meat industries.

-Witness the official, academic misinformation about sugar, healthy fats, and obesity over the last sixty years.
+The idea of biochemical individuality is controversial.
+On the other hand, official, academic nutrition has produced misinformation about sugar, healthy fats, and obesity over the last sixty years.
 As Sally Fallon, author of “Nourishing Traditions“, says, “beware of politically correct nutrition”.